dwyl/learn-elm/tutorials/elm-ui/README.md

 and
 [`Font`](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/Element-Font)
-are _exactly_ what you would expect them to be, a collection functions related to styling those properties.
+are _exactly_ what you would expect them to be, a collection of functions related to styling those properties.
 We will cover each of these in more detail later on as needed, however I encourage you to click the links and scroll through available functions